About the College

 What are the admissions requirements?

-Degree-seeking students seeking full-time or part-time admission are required to complete an application form, provide official high school and/or college transcripts, official ACT or SAT scores, and a $50 application fee.
+Degree-seeking students seeking full-time or part-time admission are required to complete an application form, provide official high school and/or college transcripts and official ACT or SAT scores.

-Transfer students with 10 hours or more, who have successfully completed college course work with a GPA of 2.0 or above, will be considered for admission.
-Students with less than 30 hours of transferable college credit must also submit an official high school transcript.
+Transfer students with 10 hours or more, who have successfully completed college course work with a GPA of 2.5 or above, will be considered for admission.
+Transfer students must also provide proof of high school graduation (transcript with graduate date or diploma).

 If you have other questions, please call our office at 1-800-TABOR-99 to speak with an admissions counselor or see our catalog.